Platform Rules - TOS and Code of Conduct

 - We will also not accept the republishing of PR posts and other announcements made by blockchain and cryptocurrency teams.
 However, teams themselves are welcome to publish their news and updates.
 In case you are a member of a blockchain project, reach out to us at firstname.lastname@example.org and we will help you get set up.
 White it is ok to republish content on behalf of someone else, we will not permit users who habitually take content from other websites, even with permission, and republish said content to publish0x.
 This includes the republishing of PR posts and other announcements made by blockchain and cryptocurrency teams.
 We are forced by unethical authors to make a firm and strict stance on this.

-- Please note that we will not accept posts that are taken from "PLR" package sites, or from similar sources.
+- Please note that we will not accept posts that are taken from sites that offer free-to-use content, such as Wiki-like sites, "PLR" package sites, or from similar sources.

 - However, team members of blockchain and crypto teams are welcome to publish and republish news and updates about their projects.
 In case you are a member of a blockchain project, reach out to us at email@example.com and we will help you get set up.